-Diversification of ownership structures is also an important element of political risk minimization planning.
+Diversification of ownership structures is also an important element of political risk minimisation planning.
 In the investment world, diversification is almost always recommended to reduce investment risk.
 But business and wealth owners sometimes fail to consider diversification at the ownership level.
 Having everything held in a single trust or holding company means that a political risk event can affect the totality of the wealth or business owner's assets.
 Safer might be to use multiple structures, and in different locations and of different kinds.
-Some assets could be held in trusts, and perhaps some in trusts that are designed to limit distributions that can give rise to information exchange.
+Some assets could be held in trusts, and perhaps some in trusts that are designed to limit distributions that can give rise to information exchange or governed by laws that may limit the scope of creditor claims.
 Other assets could be held in insurance arrangements or in other structures.
 And diversification can also include having different family members owning assets rather than concentrating ownership in one family member.